rdemets/Organoid-Intensity-ImageJ/README.md

 ## Requirements

-This macro requires  **IJPB-plugins** from the Fiji plugins updater.
+This macro requires  **IJPB-plugins, PTBIOP and CLIJ2** from the Fiji plugins updater.

 ## How to use